The Ultimate Guide to Astigmatism

 How Is Astigmatism Treated?

-Regular astigmatism can be corrected with glasses or contact lenses, and in some cases, laser eye surgery.
+Regular astigmatism can be corrected with glasses or prescription contact lenses, and in some cases, laser eye surgery.
 The lenses work by bending incoming light rays (to compensate for the underlying refractive error) allowing images to be properly projected onto the retina.
 The soft lenses used for astigmatism, called toric lenses, are designed to realign your contact lens with every blink, giving you clear and stabilised vision.

 Irregular astigmatism can only be corrected with Rigid Gas Permeable (RGP) lenses.
 They’re thicker than soft contact lenses and their stability provides a rounder shape over the cornea which allows light entering the eye to focus correctly.